-In addition to the Memorial Museum of Haji Zeynal Abdin Taghiyev, the museum has several sections, currently named as “Funds”.
-The Archeological Fund which specializes in the study of the archeological and cultural heritage and history of Azerbaijan.
-The Patriotic War Fund was established with the aim of collecting, preserving, researching and propagating clothes, memorabilia, documents and photographs of the heroes who gave their life for Azerbaijan.
+In addition to the Memorial Museum of Haji Zeynal Abdin Taghiyev, the museum has several sections, currently named “Funds”.
+The Archeological Fund specializes in the study of the archaeological and cultural heritage and history of Azerbaijan.
+The Patriotic War Fund was established with the aim of collecting, preserving, researching and propagating clothes, memorabilia, documents and photographs of the heroes who gave their life to Azerbaijan.

-The Ethnographic Fund has the mission of collecting and preserving the artifacts displaying the ethnographic map of Azerbaijan.
-The preservation of precious metals, ornaments and gold and silver archeological findings is the mission of what is now known as the Special Fund with a collection of 1690 items.
-The Fund of Auxiliary Historical Materials is home to badges, awards, stamps, banknotes, cards and personal belongings divided in the categories of Phaleristics and Glyptics.
+The Ethnographic Fund has the mission of collecting and preserving the artefacts displaying the ethnographic map of Azerbaijan.
+The preservation of precious metals, ornaments and gold and silver archaeological findings is the mission of what is now known as the Special Fund with a collection of 1690 items.
+The Fund of Auxiliary Historical Materials is home to badges, awards, stamps, banknotes, cards and personal belongings divided into the categories of Phaleristics and Glyptics.

 The Fund of Weapons and Banners has 1575 items of different types of weapons as well as banners of military divisions.
 The last fund; The Fund of Descriptive Materials or the Fund of Illustration and Fine Arts displays the works of Azerbaijani, European, Russian and Eastern painters.
 The Auxiliary Materials Fund houses photographs, newspapers and materials from different periods of Azerbaijani history.